zubovdev/skycoin-services/gh-downloader/README.md

 # go to the dir where you'd like to store the download repos
 cd $HOME/Download/skycoin_backup/

-gh_downloader -org skycoin -o skycoin
+gh-downloader -org skycoin
 ```

 ### Download a private organization

-To download repos in a private organization, the following requirements must be met:
+To download repos of a private organization, the following requirements must be met:

 - A github account that has access to the organization
-- A github access token, which will be used to list repos in the private organization.
+- A github access token, which will be used to access repos in the private organization.

 #### Generate access token